Wollar: Impacts of coal mining

-From the start of mining in 2006 Peabody's subsidiary Wilpinjong Coal began purchasing residences and land in Wollar (including two churches), which brought about a decline in the population of the village.
-The Wollar Public School closed in 2018.
-The local Rural Fire Service closed and health services ceased.
-By November 2020 the mining company owned all properties in the village apart from one house and a parcel of land.
-So far the remaining householder has rejected all approaches from Peabody to sell.
+Peabody has purchased almost all the houses in Wollar.
+The planned purchasing of homes by Peabody has seen a decline in the population of Wollar.

+Community members meet quarterly with Wilpinjong Mine leaders through the Community Consultative Committee (CCC).
+Community representatives requested an annual target of homes to be removed for safety and visual improvement reasons.
+Understandably not all residents agreed to sell their homes.
+The Wollar Public School was temporarily closed in 2019, the Rural Fire Service remains operational and the town's drop-in medical service is no longer offered due to low demand.
+Wilpinjong Mine looks after community facilities that includes public toilets and church buildings.
+Areas in the town, such as the Wollar Memorial Hall and the Wollar Recreation Ground which are maintained by the Wollar Progress Association, the school, the school residence, Wollar General Cemetery and Henry Harvey Memorial Park, are Crown land owned by the government.

 In October 2013 Wilpinjong Coal was accused of repeatedly breaching its Environmental Pollution License by operating heavy machinery during adverse weather conditions.
 The Mudgee District Environmental Group cited photographic evidence provided by Wollar residents “showing high levels of dust pollution leaving the mine site and blowing through the village”.
 In November 2020 the NSW government published the ‘Wollar Initial Suitability Assessment’, which sought to justify a further release of land in the vicinity of Wollar for coal exploration.
 The potential release totalled approximately 80 square kilometres in an area encircling Wollar village.
 In April 2021 Deputy Premier Barilaro announced that the land surrounding Wollar village was released “for potential coal exploration”.
 Bev Smiles from the Wollar Progress Association accused the State government of failing to carry out an assessment of the social, environmental and economic impacts on the local community as required by the government’s own framework for issuing new coal mines.

+Mining companies supported over 5,600 jobs and injected a $1.3 billion into the Central West region where Wollar is located in 2021/22 financial year.
+This spending included over $406 million on wages and $861 million on goods and services from 1,000 local suppliers.

+In August 2024, Wilpinjong Mine was awarded the Environmental Excellence Award from the NSW Minerals Council for a biodiversity project at site.

+Renewable energy

+The Wollar village is also situated near the Wollar Solar Farm and Central West-Orana REZ, a government-designated Renewable Energy Zone.